SashoDT/DIC-Assignment-3/README.md

 Le Johannes (11918056)
 Tashkov Alexander (12123661)**

 This repository contains the solution to Assignment 3 of **group 7** of the lecture Data-Intensive Computing.
 All tasks were done in Windows using the *Windows PowerShell* framework.
+Therefore, to be able to run this, Windows Powershell is required.

 ## How to run this repository